philwhiles/frettler/README.md

 # Frettler - A CLI for generating musical scales and chords with fretboard and chord rendering for a variety of fretted instruments

 ## Synopsis
-This is a CLI program, written in Java 11, that exposes the results of it's own music theory API through console rendering of a fretboard.
+This is a CLI program, written in Java 11, that exposes the results of its own music theory API through console rendering of a fretboard.
 The rendering is performed with System.out.prinln statements, using Unicode boxing characters and ANSI colour coding.

 Here is an example of its output :